townmath/eReader/sixInchButtons/ReadMe.md

-This one is not an inexpensive version, but it does meet my personal goals of not needing to print out Computer Science articles.
+This one is not an inexpensive version, I think, not counting the legos it is at aroudn $200.
+But it does meet my personal goals of being open source and not needing to print out Computer Science articles.

 The six inch ePaper display is the [HD one from waveshare](https://www.waveshare.com/6inch-e-paper-hat.htm) has been discontinued, so sorry if you are hoping to build this.
 The code itself should work for any epd with high enough resolution and I tried to follow the format of the other epd libraries so it would be (mostly) compatible.
 ![](eReader_in_action.JPG)